What Is An Offer Of Settlement And Settlement Negotiations During A Personal Injury Claim?

 An “Offer of Settlement” is or what settlement negotiations are and what they mean to a claim.

 Basically, personal injury settlement negotiations are where the parties try to reach a resolution of the claim between themselves, by exchanging offers of settlement back and forth, until they reach a satisfactory settlement.

 Negotiations are undertaken between the parties legal representatives, upon the instructions of their respective clients.

-Basically it is a process that most people would know as "haggling".
+Essentially it’s a process that most people would know as “haggling”.

-Resolving of Claims Between Parties Without the Need for Litigation or Trial
+Resolving Of Claims Between Parties Without The Need For Litigation Or Trial

 Personal Injury claims in Queensland and New South Wales, as well as in many other Australian States, are regulated by State legislation.

 The purpose of the legislative schemes is to try to encourage and facilitate the resolving of claims between parties without the need for litigation, or the matter proceeding to a trial.

 Most personal injury claims are settled out of court.
 The reason for the high percentage of out of court settlements is due to the high costs involved in running claims to trial.

 Claims that go to trial usually result in legal costs eating into the in-hand compensation or damages of the injured person.